 The library strives to select materials representing all sides of various issues.
 Because of this, some materials in our collection may be considered controversial by certain groups or individuals.
 It is not our intent to offend these groups or to endorse a certain aspect of an issue.
 Instead, our goal is to provide materials representing diverse viewpoints in support of our academic offerings and to suit the varied backgrounds of our students, faculty and staff.

-If any of our users has a complaint regarding our library materials, they may fill out a “Request for Reconsideration of Learning Resource Materials” form located at the Circulation Desk.
-This form will be reviewed by the dean of learning resources and a decision made regarding the challenged material.
+If any of our users has a complaint regarding our library materials, they may fill out a “Request for Reconsideration of Library Materials” form located at the Circulation Desk.
+This form will be reviewed by the Director of the Library and a decision will be made about the challenged material.
+The material will stay on the shelf while it is under review.
+Titles cannot be resubmitted within 5 years of their initial challenge.
 The complainant will receive a written copy of the decision.

-The SCC Library supports copyright law stated in the Copyright Act of 1976 as amended.
+The Schnare Library supports copyright law stated in the Copyright Act of 1976 as amended.
 The library also recognizes “fair use” by educational institutions.

 Read more about SCC's Copyright Policy

 The library receives funding from the college to purchase or provide access to new materials, both print and electronic.
 We will be fiscally responsible by purchasing from MOBIUS, MOREnet, and NILRC consortia when possible.